 With B2B sales, it isn’t the same thing.
 While some have their own websites, most of their marketing is through proactive lead generation.
 Marketers commonly reach out to leads individually through email, calls, or platforms like LinkedIn.

 While B2C sales don’t focus much on lead generation, B2B pushes its strategy to find prospects.
 LinkedIn is the most common platform for marketers to hunt for clients, and some do it through cold messaging or social selling.
-Indeed, looking for customers is more tedious for B2B, but luckily, there are many LinkedIn automation tools like LinkedProspect that can simplify this process for them.

 Customers love to haggle, and many B2C sales companies are pretty flexible with their pricing.
 However, the prices are similar across all their products and customers.
 Before a customer can enjoy the item, he needs to pay – whether a full amount or a down payment – upfront.